 Rhododendron spreads by seed movement so, in order for the project to be successful and sustainable, we need to remove all the rhododendron present around Inversnaid.
 We are working with the surrounding land owners to achieve landscape-scale change.

-The initial work will be starting in February 2021 and will be carried out over the next two years.
+The initial work started in March 2021 and will be carried out over the next two years.
 It will mainly be completed by contractors due the challenging terrain.

 The work will have some short term visual impacts in the area resulting from the initial clearance but over time the native ground flora and tree seedlings will re-establish.